usgs/nabatr/README.md

 library(nabatr)
 ```

-## See Vignettes for examples (run in RStudio) or See .Rmd examples in Examples directory
+## See Vignettes for examples (run in RStudio) or See .Rmd files in Examples directory
 ```
 # RStudio pop up in Help tab
 ??nabatr